-This is particularly useful in combination with the built-in function vars (), which returns a dictionary containing all local variables.
+This is particularly useful in combination with the new built-in vars () function, which returns a dictionary containing all local variables.

-For a complete overview of string formatting with str.format(), see formatstrings.
+For a complete overview of string formating with str.format(), see Format String Syntax (in The Python Library Reference).